DoctorKhan/The-Social-Game-Book/src/10_part/010_opening_clue_grackles.md

 The grackles were more than just a beautiful sight.
 They were a glimpse of our own potential, a vision of what humanity looks like in its natural state: elegant, coordinated, and breathtakingly intelligent.

+But they were also a warning.
+Because I was beginning to understand that when a species as socially intelligent as ours becomes systematically divided against itself, the stress doesn't just disappear.
+It accumulates.
+It cascades outward through families, communities, and nations until it finds expression in the only ways complex systems know how to release unbearable pressure: through war or through collapse.

+Standing there, watching those perfect formations against the darkening sky, I realized I wasn't just investigating social dysfunction.
+I was tracing the mechanics of civilizational breakdown itself.

 They had handed me the first thread.
-I had to find the source of the static.
+I had to find the source of the static—before the music stopped entirely.